microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStreamManager/LargeBuffersFree.md

 # RecyclableMemoryStreamManager.LargeBuffersFree property

-How many buffers are in the large pool
+How many buffers are in the large pool.

 ```csharp
 public long LargeBuffersFree { get; }